uclaacm/hack-curriculum/HackCloud/Session 2_ VM Computing/README.md

 13. Return to the EC2 instance page and open the public IP address.
 Make sure you are using port 80 to connect (HTTP not HTTPS).

 ## EBS - Elastic Block Storage

+### What is Disk Storage?
+Now that we've worked with EC2 a little, let's consider where our `index.html` file from our demo is being stored?
+If we build off of our understanding of EC2 as a Virtual Machine, we realize we must also have a notion of a **Virtual Disk** - a place to permanently store our data - which we find in AWS's **Elastic Block Storage** (EBS).
+As a brief bit of context and motivation for this memory structure, let's consider an example.

+Imagine Linguini is working the night shift at Gusteau's, and is getting a bit sloppy: he's left their most expensive ingredients out in the kitchen overnight, forgetting to return them to the fridge.
+After closing up shop for the night and returning in the morning Linguini is shocked to see that rats have infested the kitchen and eaten every last fruit and veggie.

+Linguini's learned an important lesson: we can store small amounts of food in kitchen for fast access (analogous to storing data in our EC2 instance's RAM), but cannot expect food in the kitchen to last forever.
+Instead Linguini should remember to return food to the fridge (analogous to virtual disk storage for our EC2 instance), a bit slower to access, but much more dependable - and safe when he closes shop (powers off his EC2 instance).

+### Using Virtual Disks

 ## Demo: EBS - Virtual Storage

 Below we will outline how to "hot attach" extra EBS storage to an EC2 instance.
 Visual aids for the below steps are present on this week's slides.